JudetheGemini/AWSFileUploader/README.md

 git clone https://github.com/JudetheGemini/AWSFileUploader.git (over https) git clone git@github.com:JudetheGemini/AWSFileUploader.git (over SSH)
 ```
-Add directory to your system PATH (The directory where the system searches for executables)
+Add directory to your system PATH (The directory where the system searches for executables).
 Ensure you use the right link to where the folder is located on your system.
 ```sh
 PATH=$PATH:/AWSFileUploader